GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |method-ast-AstCommentReader.afterGlobalVariables| replace:: This callback occurs during the `parse` pass after every global variable in the declaration is declared.

+.. |method-ast-AstCommentReader.beforeAlias| replace:: This callback occurs during the `parse` pass before the type alias declaration.

+.. |method-ast-AstCommentReader.afterAlias| replace:: This callback occurs during the `parse` pass after the type alias declaration.

+.. |class-ast-AstForLoopMacro| replace:: This macro is used to implement custom for-loop handlers.
+It is similar to visitExprFor callback of the AstVisitor.

+.. |method-ast-AstForLoopMacro.visitExprFor| replace:: This callback occurs during the `infer` pass for every `ExprFor`.
+If no work is necessary it should return `null`, otherwise expression will be replaced by the result.

+.. |class-ast-AstCaptureMacro| replace:: This macro is used to implement custom lambda capturing functionality.

+.. |method-ast-AstCaptureMacro.captureExpression| replace:: This callback occurs during the 'infer' pass for every time a lambda expression (or generator) is captured for every captured expression.

+.. |method-ast-AstCaptureMacro.captureFunction| replace:: This callback occurs during the 'infer' pass for every time a lambda expression (or generator) is captured, for every generated lambda (or generator) function.

 .. |class-ast-AstCallMacro| replace:: This macro is used to implement custom call-like expressions ( like `foo(bar,bar2,...)` ).

 .. |method-ast-AstCallMacro.preVisit| replace:: This callback occurs during the `infer` pass for every `ExprCallMacro`, before its arguments are inferred.

 .. |method-ast-AstCallMacro.visit| replace:: This callback occurs during the `infer` pass for every `ExprCallMacro`, after its arguments are inferred.
 When fully inferred macro is expected to replace `ExprCallMacro` with meaningful expression.

+.. |method-ast-AstCallMacro.canVisitArguments| replace:: This callback occurs during the `infer` pass before the arguments of the call macro are visited.
+If callback returns true, the arguments are visited, otherwise the call macro is not visited (and acts like a query expression).

 .. |class-ast-AstTypeInfoMacro| replace:: This macro is used to implement type info traits, i.e. `typeinfo(YourTraitHere ...)` expressions.